Meet Love Island 2020 contestant Shaughna Phillips - the "clever" contestant who thinks she's always right

 What does Shaughna think makes her perfect for Love Island?

-Shuagna describes herself as “funny, chatty and clever” and says that people will be shocked when they hear certain things about her.
+Shaughna describes herself as “funny, chatty and clever” and says that people will be shocked when they hear certain things about her – though it may not be as shocking as her desire to go into politics after her stint in the villa.

 She says her worst habit is to think she’s always right – or “knowing she’s always right.”
 She adds, “Also I never know when to shut up, there are some battles you won’t win, but I’m still going to try.”
 But we shouldn’t expect too many falling outs from her – she claims she likes to get on with everyone too.